Synchronized Planarity with Applications to Constrained Planarity Problems: Preliminaries

 \section{Preliminaries}

 A \emph{partition} of a base set $X$ is a grouping of its elements into non-empty subsets, the \emph{cells}, so that every element is contained in exactly one cell.
 We assume a set implementation allowing constant-time insertion and removal of elements, such as doubly-linked lists with pointers stored with the elements.
 When referring to graphs, we generally mean \emph{loop-free multi-graphs}.
-We assume a graph representation that allows efficient manipulation, such as an adjacency list with doubly-linked lists.
+A \emph{(multi-)star} consists of a \emph{center vertex} connected by multiple, possibly parallel, edges to its \emph{ray vertices}.
 A \emph{$k$-wheel} is a $k$-cycle, where each node is also connected to an additional central node.
-A \emph{star} consists of a \emph{center vertex} and multiple \emph{ray vertices}, where all edges have the center as one endpoint and a ray as the other endpoint.
-A \emph{\pstar} is a star where each ray may have multiple edges connecting it to the center.
+Furthermore, we assume a graph representation that allows efficient manipulation, such as an adjacency list with doubly-linked lists.

-\paragraph*{Drawings, Embeddings and Cyclic Orders.} A \emph{(topological) drawing} $\Gamma$ of a graph is a mapping of every vertex $v$ to a point $p_v \in \mathbb{R}^2$ in the plane and a mapping of every edge $\{u, v\}$ to a Jordan arc having $p_u$ and $p_v$ as endpoints.
+\mysection{Drawings, Embeddings and Cyclic Orders.} A \emph{(topological) drawing} $\Gamma$ of a graph is a mapping of every vertex $v$ to a point $p_v \in \mathbb{R}^2$ in the plane and a mapping of every edge $\{u, v\}$ to a Jordan arc having $p_u$ and $p_v$ as endpoints.
 A drawing uniquely defines cyclic orders of edges incident to the same vertex.
 Drawings with the same cyclic orders are considered equivalent, their equivalence class is called \emph{(combinatorial) embedding}.
 For an embedding~$\mathcal{E}$, we use $\mathcal{E}(u)$ to denote the cyclic order of the edges incident to $u$ as given by $\mathcal{E}$, which is also called the \emph{rotation} of $u$.
 For a (cyclic) order $\sigma=\langle x_1,\ldots,x_k \rangle$ of $k$ elements, we use $\overline{\sigma}=\langle x_k,\ldots,x_1 \rangle$ to denote its reversal.